-The Oxford Handbook of the Archaeology of Indigenous Australia and New Guinea eds.
-I McNiven and B. David Pub.
-Feb 2021 DOI: 10.1093/oxfordhb/9780190095611.013.33]
+Subject: Archaeology, Archaeology of Australia Online Publication Date: Apr 2021

+DOI: 10.1093/oxfordhb/9780190095611.013.33

-Abstract
+Abstract and Keywords

 The Murray River Valley was one of the most densely occupied areas of inland Australia during the Holocene.
-In this chapter we review bioarchaeological evidence from the region.
-While the valley is often treated as a single region, we argue that Aboriginal communities who lived along the Murray shared aspects of economic and cultural systems but also demonstrate diversity and local trajectories.
+Unlike other areas of Australia, the record of burials and human remains dominates archaeological narratives of this area's Aboriginal experience.
+In this article, we review bioarchaeological evidence from the region.
+In addition to mortuary remains, also discussed in this article are evidence from human morphological variation, palaeopathology, and diet.
+While the valley is often treated as a single region, Aboriginal communities who lived along the Murray shared aspects of economic and cultural systems but also demonstrated diversity and local trajectories.
+Rather than a single grand narrative the valley's bioarchaeological evidence shows variation which is the product of multiple local factors.

-Keywords: mortuary practices, bioarchaeology, Aboriginal burial places, southeastern Australia
+Keywords: mortuary practices, bioarchaeology, palaeopathology, morphological variation, Aboriginal burial places, southeastern Australia, stable isotope analysis, non-metric variation